 Isaac at Gerar

-26 1 Now there was a famine in the land, besides the former famine that had occurred in the days of Abraham.
-And Isaac went to Gerar, to King Abimelech of the Philistines.
-2 The Lord appeared to Isaac and said, "Do not go down to Egypt; settle in the land that I shall show you.
-3 Reside in this land as an alien, and I will be with you, and will bless you; for to you and to your descendants I will give all these lands, and I will fulfill the oath that I swore to your father Abraham.
-4 I will make your offspring as numerous as the stars of heaven, and will give to your offspring all these lands; and all the nations of the earth shall gain blessing for themselves through your offspring, 5 because Abraham obeyed my voice and kept my charge, my commandments, my statutes, and my laws."
+261 And there was a famine in the land, besides the first famine that was in the days of Abraham.
+And Isaac went unto Abimelech king of the Philistines, unto Gerar.
+2 And Jehovah appeared unto him, and said, Go not down into Egypt.
+Dwell in the land which I shall tell thee of.
+3 Sojourn in this land, and I will be with thee, and will bless thee.
+For unto thee, and unto thy seed, I will give all these lands, and I will establish the oath which I sware unto Abraham thy father.
+4 And I will multiply thy seed as the stars of heaven, and will give unto thy seed all these lands.
+And in thy seed shall all the nations of the earth be blessed.
+5 Because that Abraham obeyed my voice, and kept my charge, my commandments, my statutes, and my laws.